lontelis/cosmopit/README.md

 2) Calculation of estimators of 2point correlation function, number counts, fractal dimension, using the cute software

-The cosmology used assumes a homogeneous and isotropic universe within the $\Lambda$CDM model.
+The cosmology used assumes a homogeneous and isotropic universe within the ΛCDM model.